invokable/adsense-project/README.md

 ```

 These tokens can now be used by your application or script to make authorized requests to the AdSense API.
 The access
-token will expire, but you can use the refresh token to obtain a new one programmatically.
+token will expire, but you can use the refresh token to get a new one programmatically.

-`GOOGLE_REDIRECT` can be anything, so just set it as you like.
+`GOOGLE_REDIRECT` can be anything, so set it as you like.

 ---